SuperOfficeDocs/superoffice-docs/docs/en/admin/user-management/learn/associates-filter-group.md

 > Right-click a column to add any additional columns you want to group by (see also [Adjust views][1]).

 1. Go to the **Associates** tab.
-2. Right-click a column heading or click ![icon][img1] in the top-right corner of the list.
+2. Right-click a column heading or click <i class="ph ph-gear" aria-label="Gear"></i> in the top-right corner of the list.
 3. Select **Enable grouping**.
 4. Click **OK**.
 5. Click the column header for the value by which you want to group and drag it to the area above the columns ("Drag a column header and ...").
 The list is now grouped by that value.